awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-nlb.md

 (default is 1): 3
 ```

-You can also specify a load balancer type with the `--elb-type` option:
+You can also specify a load balancer type with the `--elb-type` option\.

 ```
 $ eb create test-env --elb-type network